How to Troubleshoot and Repair a Frozen Windows Taskbar

 3. Set the Startup type to Automatic and Start the service if it’s been stopped.
 Click OK.

-4. Restart your PC and the taskbar should function perfectly at this time.
+4. Restart your PC and the taskbar should function properly.

-Certain applications have been identified by some users which caused the taskbar from functioning properly.
+Certain applications have been identified by some users as causing the taskbar to malfunction.
 These applications are Dropbox and Classic Shell.
-If you suspect there are any applications causing this, you can remove it as well.
+If you suspect there are any applications causing this, you can remove them as well.

 1. Press the Windows + R keys to open the run prompt.
 Type appwiz.cpl and hit Enter.

-2. Locate the application in the installed applications list and then double-click it.
-Now, follow the prompts to complete the uninstallation.
+2. Locate the application in the installed applications list, double-click it, and follow the prompts to complete the uninstallation.

 3. Reboot your PC and then check if the taskbar functions properly now.